 Furthermore, despite being somewhat clunky and cumbersome, bitcoin is not an inflexible contraption.
 It is programmable money.
 It enjoys the backing of some of the brightest minds in the industry.
 Bitcoin can change and incorporate changes necessary for its survival in the future.
 It could theoretically even adopt a PoS consensus model instead of the currently used PoW, although such a move is not likely.

-Given these attributes, some say it is futile to search for the “better bitcoin”.
+Given these advanced features, some say it is futile to search for the “better bitcoin”.
 Bitcoin itself is capable of changing and improving, thus becoming the better version of itself.

 The Ups and Downs of Bitcoin

 Over its decade-long existence, bitcoin has been a highly volatile digital asset.
 It went through several boom-and-bust cycles.
 After each such cycle, however, it managed to hold on to some of its gains.

-Interestingly, these boom-and-bust cycles have coincided with bitcoin’s halving.
+Interestingly, for many exchanges, these boom-and-bust cycles have coincided with bitcoin’s halving.
 Every four years or so, the mining reward for bitcoin is cut in half.
 Currently, miners earn 12.5 bitcoins every 10 minutes in the shape of block rewards.
 After May 2020, this reward will be just 6.25 bitcoins every 10 minutes.

 The increasing scarcity of the digital asset explains these cycles up to a point.
 Beyond that, human greed and emotions step up and run away with the price.

 Analysts have worked out predictions regarding BTC’s post-halving price, based on past data.
 Such exercises are hardly exact (or reliable), however.
 They predict massive price gains and another parabolic bull run, sometime after the halving.

 Thus far, we have had four such cycles.
 The latest one, that of January 2021, took the price of one bitcoin to almost $70,000.
 If you want to trade bitcoin you can use one of the best crypto trading platforms in the UK above.
 For further reading, you can see our reviews of the overall best trading platforms in the UK here.